My Top 10 Images of 2025

 Finley at Oakland Cemetery: Iconic Architecture

-Finley is a tripod Great Pyrenees therapy dog who’s lived in several major cities, including Washington, DC and Atlanta.
-This session marked a major milestone: he had just completed chemotherapy.
-Not long after our shoot, his mom received the difficult news that the cancer had returned—making these portraits feel even more meaningful as a celebration of who Finley is.
+When Finley's mom mentioned wanting unique architectural details for his session, I knew exactly where to go.
+Finley is a tripod Great Pyrenees therapy dog.
+This session marked a major milestone — he had just completed chemotherapy.
+His mom received difficult news about the cancer after our shoot, which makes these portraits feel even more meaningful as a celebration of exactly who Finley is.

 Cutie Paws Brand Session